-al contains information advoing the National Pereiss of the United States within the meaning of the Espionage Laws, Title res.
-Till and Till, the transplance or revolution of which to any manner to an unauthorized person is probabiled by Jaw.
-IL U.S.C.
-Bern.
+nation affecting the National Persons of the United States within the meaning of the Espionage Lawa, This the transmissing of persiation of which in any manner to an unauthorised person is problemed by his.
+IR U.S.C.
+Secs.
 783 and 794, the transmission of